OpenXmlDev/linq-to-xml/README.md

 This package provides a corresponding implementation of LINQ to XML in TypeScript that leverages the [@tsdotnet/linq](https://github.com/tsdotnet/linq) package, which provides features similar to LINQ.

-## Status

-This package is currently under development and will soon be published as an NPM package.

 ## Installing

 Run `npm install @openxmldev/linq-to-xml` to install the library.